Explore by raft or bike

 In 1909, paleontologist Earl Douglass was searching for fossils for the Carnegie Museum when he discovered a formation layered with prehistoric plant and animal fossils.
-A quarry was established there and it proved to be one of the world's best window into late-Jurassic-period dinosaurs.
-Dinosaur National Monument was created in 1915 to protect 80 acres in the quarry area.
+A quarry was established and in 1915 Dinosaur National Monument was created to protect 80 acres in the quarry area.
 Today the monument includes 210,844 acres.
 Read more...

 Many fossils are embedded in a sloping rock formation that was once a sandbar on the edge of a large river.
 As the river carried animal carcasses downstream, many became stuck on the sandbar, which eventually turned to rock.
 As a result, fossils from hundreds of creatures are concentrated in a small area.
 Many fossilized bones have been partially exposed but left intact in the rock where they can be easily seen.
 A building was constructed over the area, which is now known as "The Quarry" at the monument.